 Once the decision has been agreed the chairperson will invite the chief adjudicator to announce the result, prefaced by a few words of wisdom and advice.
-Here are some feedback tips;
+Here are some feedback tips:

-- Be positive and constructive - Recognise the fact that this is an extra-curricular activity for students.
-Their preparation and participation is in addition to their regular school work - Do not select one student for particular praise and never single out an individual student for criticism...rather refer to the teams as a whole - Highlight particular areas of strength such as the amount of research, the rebuttal, the clarity of argument and persuasion skills such as body language, use of voice and eye contact - Give one or two suggestions for improvement such as "try to avoid reading your speeches and over-reliance on notes" or "make sure you let us know where you got your information from by quoting your sources", or "make sure you listen to your opponents and directly address their points by rebutting them" or if there have been time penalties to "make sure you stick within the time limit (4 minutes and 30 seconds)" - The result should be announced in terms of the motion is carried (result in favour of proposition) OR the motion has been defeated (result in favour of the opposition)...rather than simply saying the debate has been 'won' or 'lost' - Remember, do not show the marking sheet to the debaters but be available to them after the debate if they seek out further advice.
+- Use the Feedback form at the back of this handbook.
+We ask Chief Adjudicators to use this form in order to keep feedback constructive and succinct - Be positive and constructive - Recognise the fact that this is an extra-curricular activity for students.
+Their preparation and participation is in addition to their regular school work - Do not select one student for particular praise and never single out an individual student for criticism...rather refer to the teams as a whole - Highlight particular areas of strength such as the amount of research, the rebuttal, the clarity of argument and persuasion skills such as body language, use of voice and eye contact - Give one or two suggestions for improvement such as "try to avoid reading your speeches and over-reliance on notes" or "make sure you let us know where you got your information from by quoting your sources", or "make sure you listen to your opponents and directly address their points by rebutting them" or if there have been time penalties to "make sure you stick within the time limit (4 minutes and 30 seconds)" - The result should be announced in terms of the motion is carried (result in favour of proposition) OR the motion has been defeated (result in favour of the opposition)...rather than simply saying the debate has been 'won' or 'lost' - Make sure to announce the result clearly.
+New schools in particular might be unfamiliar with the terms 'carried' or 'defeated'.
+It is imperative to say the score and points awarded for each team.
+For example "St Johns are awarded two points and St Mary's are awarded one point" - Remember, do not show the marking sheet to the debaters but be available to them after the debate if they seek out further advice.
 If there are any issues please refer them to Concern Head Office